 The Dracaena angustifolia enjoys well-draining soil that’s also rich in organic matter.

-When you get the soil composition right for your Dracaena, it’s very easy to keep it alive in your home.
+When you get the soil composition right for your Dracaena, keeping it alive in your home is very easy.
 If you purchase soil at the store, make sure it’s labeled as draining well.

 Any indoor plant potting mix is a good choice, and Dracaena angustifolia isn’t very particular about the soil in which it lives.
 As long as the soil doesn’t hold onto water for an excessive amount of time, the plant should remain happy in your home.